redjohnzarra/grpc-chunk-parser/readme.md

 import { parseGrpcData } from '@redjohnzarra/grpc-chunk-parser';
 ```

-parseGrpcData has 7 parameters
+parseGrpcData has 6 parameters

 1. `url` - required - string - the grpc http endpoint
 2. `method` - required - string - http method, currently 'POST' or 'GET'
 3. `headers` - required - object - request headers
 4. `body` - required - object - request body
 5. `onChunkReceive` - required - function - returns the chunk data on each chunk received, (or on specific limit/pagesize defined in the 6th param)
+6. `extraProps` - optional - object - has the following available properties
-6. `limiter` - optional - int - number of items to be returned in each chunk (chunk pagesize)
+   6.1 `limiter` - optional - int - number of items to be returned in each chunk (chunk pagesize)
-7. `concatData` - optional - boolean - indicator if data to be returned is every chunk or all the data up to the current limit
+   6.2 `concatData` - optional - boolean - indicator if data to be returned is every chunk or all the data up to the current limit
+   6.3 `objectPrefix` - optional - string - for returning the object on a specific object path

 ## Example